 - 500 gms Tomato

 - 1 tsp Jaggery

-- Keep opening in between and give a stir.
-Make sure the thokku doesn't stick to the bottom of the pan.
+- Keep opening in between and give a stir so that the thakkali thokku doesn't stick to the bottom of the pan.

-- In another pan, add sesame oil.
+- Switch off.
+In another pan, add sesame oil.
 Once hot, add mustard and fenugreek seeds.
-Once the mustard splutters, add it to the thokku and give a final mix.
+As soon as the mustard starts spluttering, add it to the thokku and give it a mix.

 - Once it cools to room temperature, store the homemade Tomato Thokku in an air-tight container and refrigerate.
 Use a clean spoon to serve.